-Geochemical results are expected within four weeks.
-These results will be compiled with geological and geophysical interpretations and clay reflectance data to define targets for follow-up drilling.
+The results in drill hole LE18-01A warrant aggressive follow-up drilling.
 Follow-up potential along-strike is limited only by the property boundary 165 metres to the west.
 The closest drill hole along-strike to the east is 415 metres away and was likely drilled too far to the north to intersect the prospective stratigraphy cored by LE18-01A.
 On section, follow-up potential is limited only by historic drill hole KER-12, which intersected the unconformity 57 metres south of LE18-01A.
-Follow-up drilling will likely start with additional fence holes on section with LE18-01A followed by step-outs along strike to both the east and west.
-Timing of the follow-up drilling is yet to be determined.
+IsoEnergy's follow-up drilling will likely involve multiple drills and start with additional fence holes on section with LE18-01A followed by step-outs along strike to both the east and west.
+It is expected that drilling will resume after freeze-up in the winter (January, 2019) to allow ground access into the area.